 “Mungo asked us to host the Games here, as we have a better site.
 The hill over the playground gives a good viewpoint, and you can sit with a cider to watch the Games.
 The gird ‘n’ cleek title has only been held outside Scotland once, and it’s often New Galloway people who win the contest.
 Gird ‘n’ cleek has developed from the games children used to play, beating a hoop along with a stick.
 It was traditionally played by children here in Scotland, but you also found it in the north of England.
 I even saw a picture from Japan, of a child playing with a hoop and stick.”

-Sadly, I don’t have any pictures of the gird ‘n’ cleek from this year’s championship, because – well, because it was rained off.
+Sadly, I don’t have any pictures of the gird ‘n’ cleek contest from this year’s championship, because – well, because it was rained off.
 After a morning of torrential downpours, the hill, so useful for creating a vantage point, became a slippery quagmire.
 When limbering up on a practise run, ruddy-haired young locals would reach one corner in particular, then fall and skid, along a slip-n-slide of mossy grass and churned-up mud.
 It was just too dangerous to hold the competition.

-What you’ll find at the Games
+What you’ll find at the Scottish Alternative Games

 Brian commentated the day’s proceedings with wit and the understated energy so common in Scots.
 To a first-timer like me, the absence of the gird ‘n’ cleek didn’t diminish the charm of the afternoon.
 I tried my hand at tossing the sheaf, which apparently was a popular wind-down for farmers at the end of the day.
 These days, competitors toss a weighted sack, rather than a sheaf of corn.
-My favourite event was the tractor-pulling.
+My favourite of all the festival games was the tractor-pulling.
 Women and men both competed to drag along a rusty old John Deere, using just a rope and their own brute strength.
 The contestants were formidable – you’d fear for the state of your elbows if one of them ever challenged you to an arm-wrestle.

 We bought number 17.
 Sadly, he didn’t win – and we weren’t even allowed to take him home with us.
 But apart from that, a good day was had by all.